 Yacht Isabela II sailing in the Galapagos Islands, Ecuador

-User Avatar Author: Johanna Alvear Larenas
+User Avatar Author: Nicole Guevara

-Reading time: ( words)
+Reading time: 7 mins

 There are eight categories of ships that correspond to various size measurements.
 These go as follows:

 Organizations like Cruise Lines International Association (CLIA), the Center for Disease Control (CDC), and Cruise Critic have adopted these categories, which are determined by a concept of measurement called gross registered tonnage (GRT).
-This is basically the total volume within a marine transport vessel.
+This is the total volume within a marine transport vessel.
 Each registered ton is equal to 100 ft3 (2.83 m3).

 How do visitors and residents get around in the Galapagos?